amitjoy/amitjoy.github.com/_posts/2016-02-07-Spider-Charts-using-SWT.md

 ### Spider Chart SWT

-To overcome the difficulties in generating **Spider Charts**, I have started off with a basic library that would only generate **Spider Chart**.
+To overcome the difficulties in generating **Spider Charts**, I have started off with a basic library that would only generate **Spider Charts**.

-I have incorporated Java 8's Fluent API to use the library in more efficient way.
+In addition to it, I have incorporated Java 8's Fluent API to use the library in more efficient way.

 ### Sample Program